 JOIN THE GROUP HERE

-A creative place for Art Journaling, Creative Journaling and BUJO styles.
+A creative place for Art Journaling, Creative Journaling.
 A relaxing place to share your creations and to get involved.
 Monthly challenges, freebie resources and a place to share your creative pages, videos, blogs and tutorials.
 Feel free to invite others who you think may want to join in.

 Please only post your own work or links to others.